diantamela/satgas-ppk/README.md

 - ⚡ **Fast and Responsive**: Built with Next.js 15 and TypeScript for optimal performance
 - 🔐 **Authentication**: Secure authentication with Better Auth
-- 📊 **Database**: MySQL database with Prisma ORM for type-safe queries
+- 📊 **Database**: PostgreSQL database with Prisma ORM for type-safe queries
 - 🎨 **UI Components**: Ready-to-use Shadcn UI components with Tailwind CSS
 - 📱 **Responsive Design**: Works seamlessly on all device sizes
 - 🔄 **Real-time Updates**: Support for real-time data updates